discordjs/discord.js/packages/proxy-container/README.md

 ```

 **Do note that you should not use the same proxy with multiple bots.
 We cannot guarantee you won't hit rate limits.
-Webhooks or things that don't include the Authorization header are okay, though!**
+Webhooks with tokens or other requests that don't include the Authorization header are okay, though!**

 ## Links